dcblack/sc-platform/README.md

 This project has several goals:

 1. Provide an example of a complete TLM-2 virtual platform for study using modern C++.
+2. Should be able to demonstrate Blinky and Hello-world tests.
-2. Provide examples of different techniques of modeling.
+3. Provide examples of different techniques of modeling.
   1. Loosely-timed and Approximately-timed models of initiators, interconnect and targets
   2. The absence of real clocks using the `no_clock` channel and the global distribution mechanism
   3. Resets and Power domain modeling
   4. Processor implementation with an ISS and support for interrupts
-3. Provide the basis for "Easier SystemC" templates.
+4. Provide the basis for "Easier SystemC" templates.
-4. Several approaches to configuration
+5. Several approaches to configuration

 At any point in time, this project represents a set of ideas in the making, and not expected to be complete.
 Various authors may contribute to this effort, and